- This post contains affiliate links. Read more here.

 Nothing is cuter than when a dog curls up to sleep.
 But why do they do it?
-My dog Radar has a pre-sleep ritual.
+My own dog has a pre-sleep ritual.
 He’ll wait to be invited onto the bed, dig in the blankets to make a nest, and turn in circles until he’s found the perfect spot to curl up in.
-Radar almost always curls up to sleep, even when it means squishing himself into a seemingly too-small space.
+He almost always curls up to sleep, even when it means squishing himself into a seemingly too-small space.

 Some dogs sleep stretched out on their sides.
 Others contort themselves into uncomfortable-looking sleep positions.
-But many dogs curl up to sleep like my Radar.
+But many dogs curl up to sleep like my pup.
 And it’s not just a preference: curling up to sleep has practical benefits for dogs.

 Read on to learn about dog sleep positions, and why your dog curls up to sleep.